ga-dc/wdi5/w10/readme.md

 - Explain what `&` is and why we use it
 - Use @include and @extend to create mixins and inherit from other rules

+### Responsive Web Design

+- Use `@media` queries and `meta` tags to adjust layouts based on screen size
+- Distinguish between dimensions expressed as viewport units, pixels, percentages, and ems
+- Test a website in various browsers using cross-browser testing tools
+- Incorporate progressive enhancement into the development of a web application
+- Describe which CSS and Javascript properties are accepted by which browsers

 ## Front-End JS